DjPale/luxe-hscript-reload/README.md

 		seq.add({ name: 'approach', func: approach, num: 1 });
 ```

-So here we do one approach from off-screen, two swipes, a beam-prepare action and a approach with the BeamOfDeath.Then we start with the swipes again.
-Since we hook on to damage and death-events from other components, we handle this when the events actually occur.

 ###### Pitfalls
 * Runaway event handlers - always clean up your events.
 In the script I have an array of references which I add to and always empty and `unlisten` in `ondestroy`.
 * Be careful when calling the `init` function again from the script itself.
 You might end up with runaway event handlers.
 Make a separate `reset` function or similar instead.
 * Do small changes in the script before saving and testing.
 After all - this is what this solution excels at!
 Also, it is easier to pinpoint errors since debugging is currently very hard.

 #### Components
-I utilize the ECS architecture by creating a set of components that can be (re)used, and more importantly - also be fetched and manipulated directly in the script.
 All "hard-coded" components like weapons and health are (mostly) stand-alone, and do not know much about other components.
 There are some exceptions, but I try to have other components as explicit dependencies and not implicit ones.

-As an example: in `BossWeapons`, I have a `function run_hull_collision(hull:EntityHull, ?_remove_on_hit : Bool = false) : Bool`.
-This takes an argument of another component (`EntityHull`). -But they do not do internal calls to fetch components directly from entity via the `get` method.

 Further, the "core" component classes emit events that can be picked up by other components or scripts.
 The scripts are generally allowed to access components directly if needed.
 They also subscribe to events from the generic components.Example to access other components from the script:
 ```
 		hull = entity.get('EntityHull');
 		hull.auto_immune_timer = 1;
 ```

-At first I didn't add a `update` function since I also wanted to challenge myself by making a pure event-based architecture.
-So for the Boss I have been relying on creating a sequence helper which is very basic, and handle all other logic using only events and tweening.
-This works fairly well in my opinion, but depends on how complex your behavior is in the end.

 #### Events
 For handling bullet / weapon logic, I soon discovered that I also spent time customizing some aspects (especially aestethics) of the weapon sprites themselves, so I had to provide separate events for this as well.
 As an example, the following event fires when shooting a new bullet: `entity.events.fire('BossWeapons.bullet.fire', b);`.
 This can be linked up in the script with a custom functions to do a simple animation, for example: